-The Debt Management Office (“DMO”) was established in the fourth quarter of 2015 to Secure Kingdom of Saudi Arabia’s financing needs with best financing costs in the short, medium, and long term under acceptable degree of risk in compliance with the financial policies and to maintain Kingdom’s ability to access different international financial markets at fair pricing.
+The National Debt Management Center (“DMO”) was established in the fourth quarter of 2015 to Secure Kingdom of Saudi Arabia’s financing needs with best financing costs in the short, medium, and long term under acceptable degree of risk in compliance with the financial policies and to maintain Kingdom’s ability to access different international financial markets at fair pricing.

 DMO’s main responsibilities include the following: